spaansba/ForesightJS/docs/docs/Behind the Scenes.md

 ## Tab Prediction

+Tab prediction anticipates keyboard navigation by monitoring Tab key presses and focus changes.
+When users navigate through tabbable elements using the Tab key,

 ### Event Handlers

 For tab prediction, ForesightJS monitors specific keyboard and focus events:

-- **`keydown`:** The library listens for `keydown` events to check if the `Tab` key was the last key pressed.
+- **`keydown`:** Listens for `keydown` events to detect when the `Tab` key was pressed.
-- **`focusin`:** This event fires when an element gains focus.
+- **`focusin`:** Fires when an element gains focus.
 When a `focusin` event follows a `Tab` key press detected via `keydown`, ForesightJS identifies this sequence as tab navigation.

 These event listeners are managed by an `AbortController` for proper cleanup.

 ### Tab Navigation Prediction

 When ForesightJS detects a `Tab` key press followed by a `focusin` event, it recognizes this as user-initiated tab navigation.
 Identifying all currently tabbable elements on a page is a surprisingly complex task due to varying browser behaviors, element states, and accessibility considerations.
-Therefore, to reliably determine the tab order, ForesightJS leverages the robust and well-tested [`tabbable`](https://github.com/focus-trap/tabbable) library.
+Therefore, to reliably determine the tab order, ForesightJS uses the [`tabbable`](https://github.com/focus-trap/tabbable) library.

+To optimize performance, ForesightJS caches the results from the `tabbable` library since calling `tabbable()` can be computationally expensive as it uses `element.getBoundingClientRect()` under the hood.
+The cache is invalidated and refreshed whenever DOM mutations are detected, ensuring the tab order remains accurate even as the page structure changes.

 The prediction logic then proceeds as follows: